 He had nothing personal against Wood, aside from general a annoyance with the loudness and self-satisfaction Tristan observed in most Quidditch players—Gryffindor players especially.
 It had been the last class before supper after a long day, and they were extracting pollen from fanged geraniums.

 Wood had spent over two hours of the double lesson engaged in a rowdy conversation about their new seeker.
 Tristan was working one table behind, privy to the entire, repetitive, story.
-He’d gathered that the new player was some sort of savant with 'Quidditch in his blood;' that the team was keeping the news under wraps as a 'secret weapon;' and that everyone 'absolutely wouldn’t believe it' when they found out who he was.
+He’d gathered that the new player was some sort of 'savant' with 'Quidditch in his blood;' that the team was keeping the news under wraps as a 'secret weapon;' and that everyone 'absolutely wouldn’t believe it' when they found out who he was.
 It all seemed rather daft to Tristan, since there were only so many Gryffindors in the second year or above.
 And Wood had leaked that the mystery player was a ‘he,’ cutting the pool of possibilities in half.

 Wood had been, for the fourth time, acting out a blow-by-blow rendition of their last practice when he’d backed into Tristan’s workstation, nearly knocking over his geranium.
 Tristan hastened to keep it upright and the wicked blossom seized its opportunity, sinking hooked fangs into Tristan’s unprotected forearm.
-Without thinking, he cast a nonverbal Loose Lips jinx on Wood, and cursed his project out of retribution.
-The geranium withered, and Wood lost control of the mouth he’d been running.
+Without thinking, he cast a nonverbal Loose Lips jinx on Wood, and cursed his geranium out of retribution.
+The plant withered, and Wood lost control of the mouth he’d been running.

 Tristan was dropping Essence of Dittany onto the bite when Wood rounded on him, blabbering accusations.

 "What's happened here?" called Professor Sprout, as she strode across the greenhouse.
 "Your geranium's gone all shriveled!
 What have you done to it?"